microsoft/app-camp/docs/new-adventure/01-create-app.md

 At this point, Teams Toolkit has generated the application code, which in this case is a web service running in NodeJS with [Restify](http://restify.com/){target="_blank"} and using the [Azure Bot Framework SDK](https://learn.microsoft.com/javascript/api/?view=botbuilder-ts-latest){target="_blank"}.
 To run it, press F5 or click the debug button.

 ![Click debug button](/app-camp/assets/new-adventure/Lab01-009a-Run it.png)

+You will be prompted to select your debug configuration; select "Debug in Teams (Edge)" or "Debug in Teams (Chrome)" (or another browser choice if it's offered).

 While you're waiting for the app to start, reflect on all the tasks that Teams Toolkit is doing - especially the first time you run it.